mirfan899/sppas/sppas/doc/01_introduction/12_getting_installing.md

 The SPPAS package contains:

-- the `README.txt` file, which aims to be read by users!
+- the `README.txt` file, which aims to be read by users
 - the files `sppas.bat` and `sppas.command` to execute the Graphical User Interface of SPPAS
 - the `resources` directory contains data that are used by automatic annotations (lexicons, dictionaries, ...)
-- the `samples` directory contains folders of data of various languages, they are sets of annotations freely distributed to test SPPAS
+- the `samples` directory contains folders of data of various languages, they are sets of annotations freely distributed to test features of SPPAS
 - the `sppas` directory contains the program itself
 - the `documentation` directory contains:

-    - the file `CHANGES.txt` which is a Release History.
-      It shows an overview of the differences between the succeeding versions of SPPAS.
     - the copyright
-    - the documentation
+    - the printable documentation
-    - the main publication about SPPAS
+    - the printable version of the main reference published in "the Phonetician" journal
     - the folder `scripting_solutions` is a set of python scripts corresponding to the exercises proposed in the chapter "Scripting with Python and SPPAS"